-R1C0: Thanks to the reviewer for a thorough and thoughtful review.
+R1C0 Response: Thanks to the reviewer for a thorough and thoughtful review.

-Seven Substantial problems were identified with the reporting of methods and results.
+R1C1: Seven Substantial problems were identified with the reporting of methods and results.
 It is suggested that you: 1.
 Present effective overviews at the beginning of each section/subsection, including the development of a table or flowchart presenting your experimental overview.
 Please try to remember that each section and sub-section are a unit of reporting.
 Each unit should begin with definitive statements providing an overview of the contents of the section/sub-section.
 At the manuscript scale I would suggest pulling together a table or flowchart presenting your experimental overview.
 This was briefly and generally presented at the end of the introduction, but the beginning of the methods section really demands a more technical break down of the experimental overview.
 At the section and sub-section scale I found that initial overviews were often incomplete, and in some cases followed by motivations, and then detailed accounts of each component, without ever introducing each component in the first place.
 It is important to give the reader the skeleton of what you are reporting at each turn, particularly when multi-step procedures, with multiple approaches as each step, have been employed.

-R1C1: A table or flowchart of methods is highly unusual in this type of paper and would add to the length of the manuscript.
-These are standard methods (stage-discharge ratings, turbidity-SSC) that I don’t think require a flow chart, given the substantial reorganization of the paper.

-Method overviews were added to the first paragraph of the Methods section, and all subsections, with substantial rewriting of the MS. 2.
+R1C1 response: Agreed--method overviews were added to the first paragraph of the Methods section, and all subsections, with substantial rewriting of the MS. A table or flowchart of methods would add to the length of the manuscript; we hope that the additional paragraphs are sufficient for clarity.
+R1C2.
 Report on data at the beginning of the Methods section rather than the end.
 On to sequencing: the reader needs to be informed about certain components of your work before others.

 In almost all work, one should report on data first or very early in the methods section.
 All analyses depend on the data, so the details of their collection and processing must come first to forestall unnecessary uncertainty and questioning on the part of the reader.
 [Editor: I agree here, this is what the proposed "Section 2 Study Site and Materials" refers to in my previous review.]

-R1C2:
+R1C2 response:

-We have put significant effort into the question of how to organize the Data Collection information.
-To include all of this information in the Study Site section may confuse the reader, and they’ll wonder why there these Methods and Results are in the Study Site section.
-Instead, the field data collection section has been moved to the beginning of the Methods section.
+Agreed- the field data collection section has been moved to the beginning of the Methods section.

+(we concluded that including all method information in the Study Site section would make the section too long).